JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 ### [Snake Blocks](https://store.steampowered.com/app/339320/Snake_Blocks/) by Spooky Cat

 Snake Blocks is a game about connecting pairs of colored points in 3D space, where one point is the start of that color of snake and the other point is its destination.
 This is like a 3D version of the familiar 2D pen and paper puzzle – connect pairs of points using lines without crossing.
 The 3D snakes can support themselves in the air (as long as any part of it is touching the ground), meaning that the order in which you draw out the snakes doesn’t matter.
 I think it might have been more interesting if it worked similar to Lime Rick, where every segment of a snake needs to be supported against gravity.
 There is an added constraint that each snake can only grow to a certain maximum length.
 It can be a bit tough to get the snakes to go exactly where you want them to using the cursor controls, but I didn’t find it too annoying.
-The puzzles provide a good exercise in thinking in three dimensions, and can be fun but at times also has a bit too much trial-and-error.
+The puzzles provide a good exercise in thinking in three dimensions, and can be fun but at times also have a bit too much trial-and-error.

 ![SnakeBlocks](https://joelthefox.github.io/img/SnakeBlocks.jpg)